-Within twelve hours I heard the same question from three clients, so I suppose this question may be on the minds of more than three, “now that I’ve submitted my applications, what should I do?”
+Within twelve hours I heard the same question from three clients, so I suppose this question may be on the minds of more than three.
+The question that may be plaguing you too, is this: “Now that I’ve submitted my applications, what should I do?”

 The more information you have the better.
 Be conscious of their limited time, so be thoughtful with the questions you ask.
-In addition, you may wind up with an unsolicited endorsement of your candidacy
+In addition, you may wind up with an unsolicited endorsement of your candidacy.

 If, for instance, your intended goal is consulting, read The McKinsey Way or BCG on Strategy.
 If you are an up and coming entrepreneur, Back of the Napkin or anything by Peter Drucker or Guy Kawasaki.
 If you are transitioning into marketing, check out Communities Dominate Brands or Marketing Strategy: A Decision-Focused Approach.

-3. Attend any events the school may be having (including virtual events).
-Stay involved.
-Show your interest.
+Attend any events the school may be having (including virtual events).

-5. Create new opportunities to add revenue, decrease costs, increase efficiency, increase market share, increase shareholder value, increase safety, increase satisfaction (customer or employee) at work.
+Create new opportunities to add revenue, decrease costs, increase efficiency, increase market share, increase shareholder value, increase safety, increase satisfaction (customer or employee) at work.

-6. Use your leadership skills with any opportunity you can imagine.
+Use your leadership skills with any opportunity you can imagine.